-- Reverse the signs of aging, by correcting volume loss over the cheeks/mid face area, over the nasolabial folds, over the jowls, jugal areas and as well as over the temples.
+Dermal fillers can be used to reverse the signs of aging, via correction of volume loss over the cheeks/mid face area, over the nasolabial folds, over the jowls and jugal area.

-- Augment areas of deficiencies, like a short chin, a flat nose bridge, a button nose tip, prominent eye bags and thin shapeless lips, ear lobes or lower eyelids.
+Dermal fillers can also be used to augment areas of facial deficiencies, like a short chin, a flat nose bridge, a button nose tip, prominent eye bags and thin shapeless lips, ear lobes or lower eyelids.

 Most dermal fillers contain cross-linked hyaluronic acid (HA).
 HA is found in all mammalian species including mankind, and is present in virtually all cells, acting as a “glue” keeps cells together.

 It is present in higher quantities in younger individuals, helps to retain water and keep the skin hydrated and is lost as we age.
 The skin laxity and sagginess that occur with aging is typically due to a combination of fat, collagen and volume loss.